geometric-intelligence/ece3/README.md

 Welcome!

-This is the GitHub repository for the course ECE-3: Introduction to Electrical and Computer Engineering at UC Santa Barbara, Fall 2021.
+This is the GitHub repository for the course:

+ECE-3: Introduction to Electrical and Computer Engineering at UC Santa Barbara, Fall 2021.

 Instructor: Nina Miolane.